 Everyone is an artist, and Te Manawa has long been dedicated to helping you realise that you, yes you, do indeed have artistic bones in your body.
-Your kids have been coming to our art classes for years, but now there’s a new Saturday morning class just for adults, a place to test your creative potential in a friendly, social environment where inspirational tea and coffee is close to hand.
+Your kids have been coming to our art classes for years, but now there’s a new Saturday morning class just for adults.
+It’s a place to test your creative potential in a friendly, social environment where inspirational tea and coffee is close to hand.

 “Our art room is like a big playground filled with materials,” says Anne Gordon, Te Manawa’s art teacher.

-She’s planning to cover many different types of art; some weeks she will expand on ideas that come up during the kids’ classes, while in others you might be looking at traditional techniques through the lens of our exhibitions – the pointillistic Mona Lisa in Toioho XX is a great example.
+She’s planning to cover many different types of art; some weeks she will expand on ideas that come up during the kids’ classes, while in others you might be looking at traditional techniques through the lens of our exhibitions.
+The pointillistic Mona Lisa in Toioho XX is a great example.

 Don’t let the mention of the Mona Lisa put you off!
 Most likely you won’t be painting the Sistine Chapel on your first go, but if you’re not afraid to try colouring outside the lines, who knows what you’ll come up with?